monster-penguin/BIOS-Preservation-Tool/DEVELOPER_NOTES.md

 ### 8. `_should_store()` logic

 Three conditions must all pass for a blob to be stored:
-1. This exact MD5 is not already stored with the same status
+1. This exact MD5 is not already stored **for this canonical** with the same status.
+The check is scoped to `canonical_name` — if the same MD5 is already stored under a *different* canonical, condition 1 passes so that `_store()` can run and register the alias in `canonical_aliases`.
+An unscoped check would silently block alias registration for any file whose bytes are already present under another name.
 2. The incoming status is not lower than the best existing status for this canonical (no downgrading a verified canonical with unverifiable/mismatch data)
 3. For non-verified blobs: no blob of equal or better non-verified status already exists for this canonical.
 Only `verified` blobs may coexist (regional variants with distinct MD5s).
 A strict status upgrade (e.g. `mismatch_accepted` → `unverifiable`) is allowed; a same-status or lower-status duplicate is rejected.
 This prevents duplicate `unverifiable` or `mismatch_accepted` blobs from accumulating across multiple source scans, which would cause sqlar bloat and path collisions during the dump stage.